-The Certificate III in Spoken and Written English builds your English language skills and gives you the literacy skills you need to participate in a range of community contexts.
+The Certificate III in Spoken and Written English builds on English language skills and gives participants the literacy skills they need to participate in a range of community contexts.

 This course is delivered on campus.

 Please note: the information on this page is relevant for 2022 enrolments.